Southwestern College (Kansas): The Order of the Mound

 The Order of the Mound is the official Honor Society for Southwestern College graduates.
 Although the society was formally organized in 1917, membership in the Order of the Mound includes graduates from 1889 onward.
 In 1927, a process was established to induct qualified graduates from years prior to 1917.

 Currently, to qualify for induction, students must be in the top 10% of all graduates who have completed at least 60 graded hours or more at Southwestern College.

 Athletics

 The Southwestern athletic teams are called the Moundbuilders.
 The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Kansas Collegiate Athletic Conference (KCAC) since the 1958–59 academic year; which they were a member on a previous stint from 1902–03 to 1922–23.
-The Moundbinders previously competed in the Central Intercollegiate Athletic Conference (CIC) from 1923–24 to 1957–58.
+The Moundbuilders previously competed in the Central Intercollegiate Athletic Conference (CIC) from 1923–24 to 1957–58.

 Southwestern competes in 19 intercollegiate sports.
 Men's sports include baseball, basketball, cross country, football, golf, soccer, tennis and track & field.
 Women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field, volleyball and, as of 2023, flag-football; and co-ed sports include cheerleading and dance.